 Exploring cinematic history is another important aspect of the festival.
 That is why we are again cooperating with the DEFA Foundation in 2021 to pay tribute to DEFA's cinematic heritage in a special programme.
 Among other things, we will present newly restored digital copies from DEFA's film inventory.

-Regional filmmaking at a glance: "Gedreht in Mecklenburg-Vorpommern" (Shot in Mecklenburg-West Pomerania) / NDR Special
+Regional filmmaking at a glance: "Gedreht in MV" (Filmed in Mecklenburg-West Pomerania) / Movies of NDR state broadcaster

 For the tribute we dedicate a small retrospective featuring exceptional examples selected from our current honorary guest's filmography.